Dopamine: Central nervous system

 Inside the brain, dopamine plays important roles in executive functions, motor control, motivation, arousal, reinforcement, and reward, as well as lower-level functions including lactation, sexual gratification, and nausea.
 The dopaminergic cell groups and pathways make up the dopamine system which is neuromodulatory.

 Dopaminergic neurons (dopamine-producing nerve cells) are comparatively few in number—a total of around 400,000 in the human brain—and their cell bodies are confined in groups to a few relatively small brain areas.
 However their axons project to many other brain areas, and they exert powerful effects on their targets.
 These dopaminergic cell groups were first mapped in 1964 by Annica Dahlström and Kjell Fuxe, who assigned them labels starting with the letter "A" (for "aminergic").
 In their scheme, areas A1 through A7 contain the neurotransmitter norepinephrine, whereas A8 through A14 contain dopamine.
 The dopaminergic areas they identified are the substantia nigra (groups 8 and 9); the ventral tegmental area (group 10); the posterior hypothalamus (group 11); the arcuate nucleus (group 12); the zona incerta (group 13) and the periventricular nucleus (group 14).

 The substantia nigra is a small midbrain area that forms a component of the basal ganglia.
-This has two parts—an input area called the pars compacta and an output area the pars reticulata.
+This has two parts—an input area called the pars reticulata and an output area called the pars compacta.
 The dopaminergic neurons are found mainly in the pars compacta (cell group A8) and nearby (group A9).
 In humans, the projection of dopaminergic neurons from the substantia nigra pars compacta to the dorsal striatum, termed the nigrostriatal pathway, plays a significant role in the control of motor function and in learning new motor skills.
 These neurons are especially vulnerable to damage, and when a large number of them die, the result is a parkinsonian syndrome.

 The ventral tegmental area (VTA) is another midbrain area.
 The most prominent group of VTA dopaminergic neurons projects to the prefrontal cortex via the mesocortical pathway and another smaller group projects to the nucleus accumbens via the mesolimbic pathway.
 Together, these two pathways are collectively termed the mesocorticolimbic projection.
 The VTA also sends dopaminergic projections to the amygdala, cingulate gyrus, hippocampus, and olfactory bulb.
 Mesocorticolimbic neurons play a central role in reward and other aspects of motivation.
 Accumulating literature shows that dopamine also plays a crucial role in aversive learning through its effects on a number of brain regions.